Pacific Southwest, Region 9

 Children are often more heavily exposed to toxics in the environment.
 Pound for pound, children breathe more air, drink more water, and eat more food than adults.
 Their behavior patterns, such as playing close to the ground and hand-to-mouth activity, increase their exposure to potential toxics.
 In addition, they may be more vulnerable to environmental hazards because their systems are still developing, often making them less able than adults to metabolize, detoxify, and excrete toxics.
 Environmental risks to children include asthma-exacerbating air pollution, lead-based paint in older homes, treatment-resistant microbes in drinking water, and persistent chemicals that may cause cancer or induce reproductive or developmental changes.
 Learn more.

 Children’s Environmental Health in the Pacific Southwest

-EPA's Pacific Southwest Office has a number of programs to address children’s environmental health issues.
-These include programs for reducing exposure of children to lead, environmental asthma triggers, pesticides, and mercury.
-We also have programs for helping schools create healthy and green learning and teaching environments.
-Explore these programs or contact the Children’s Environmental Health Coordinators for more information.
+EPA's Pacific Southwest Office undertakes several activities to address children’s environmental health issues.
+These include activities to reduce children’s exposure to lead, environmental asthma triggers, pesticides, mercury, and other contaminants in home, school, and childcare environments.
+Contact our Children’s Environmental Health Program for more information.

 |Pacific Southwest NewsroomPacific Southwest Programs||Grants & FundingUS-Mexico Border||News & EventsCareers||About EPA Region 9 (Pacific Southwest)A-Z Index|